And if this is news to you, they’re stealing all your customers through content online.

 Or as Andrea Fryrear of AgileSherpas puts it:Content marketing is kind of like a Swiss Army knife: It can do almost anything if you set it up the right way - @AndreaFryrear Click To Tweet

-Grow your store with this ecommerce content marketing checklist
+Get started with ecommerce content marketing

 Clearly, every consumer loves great content.